grongierisc/Https-Proxy-IRIS-Docker/Apache/README.md

 * Configure arguments of the dockerfile
   * link of the IRIS docker
   * port of the IRIS docker
-* Load Apache
+* Run Apache
-* Load IRIS Community Edition
+* Run IRIS Community Edition